Schuylkill River Greenways National Heritage Area

 It’s impossible to truly discover the cultural, natural, and historic wonders of Pennsylvania without a visit to the Schuylkill River Greenways National Heritage Area.
 As Pennsylvania’s first designated Scenic River, the Schuylkill has been instrumental in shaping the nation’s heritage for more than 300 years, playing an important role in three revolutions: the American, Industrial, and Environmental.

 And with a combination of Revolutionary War history, 19th century industrial sites, and thousands of acres of national, state, and community parkland, it’s the perfect destination for travelers of all ages.
+More recently the region has experienced another revolution, that of recreation.
+Outdoor enthusiasts are returning to the river and its banks to kayak, fish, bike and hike.

 Things to See and Do